-There are multiple programs within the biology major: liberal arts (BS or BA), secondary education (BS or BA), seven-year BS/MD, and seven-year BS/OD.
+There are multiple programs within the biology major: liberal arts (BS or BA), secondary education (BS or BA), seven-year BS/MD, seven-year BS/OD, and 4+3 Biology and Physical Therapy degree.
 There also are dual majors with early childhood education, elementary education, special education, urban education, and deaf and hard of hearing education.
 There also is a biology specialization within the iSTEM dual major with these education majors.
-For program requirements, consult "Biology Programs" found on the Department of Biology web page: https://biology.tcnj.edu/academics/programsummary-sheets/
+For program requirements, consult the Academics menu on the Department of Biology website (biology.tcnj.edu) and the Program Summary page:

+https://biology.tcnj.edu/academics/program-summary-sheets/